Ant & Dec's Saturday Night Takeaway: Filming

-Filming for every episode is done both live, for studio segments and off-site broadcasts across the country, and pre-recorded for filmed segments.
+Filming for every episode was done both live, for studio segments and off-site broadcasts across the country, and pre-recorded for filmed segments.
 Live studio segments since the show premiered took place from Studio 1 at The London Studios, and included the backstage areas near to the studio for various sketches and banter by the presenters.
-Although the presenters are the primary cast members of Saturday Night Takeaway, the show also employs a variety of co-stars who would handle off-site segments.
+Although the presenters were the primary cast members of Saturday Night Takeaway, the show also employs a variety of co-stars who would handle off-site segments.
 After 2018, live studio segments would cease to be conducted at London Studios following the conclusion of the fifteenth series, owing to the site's imminent closure and sale.
 Filming for the live studio segments were moved to Studio TC1 at the Television Centre in West London, operated and owned by BBC Studioworks, in time for the sixteenth series launch in February 2020.
-In March 2020, the programme suspended live studio segments, assigning these to pre-recording in the wake of the coronavirus pandemic.
+After the fourth episode of the sixteenth series, the programme's format was tweaked in the wake of the coronavirus pandemic, with the fifth episode on 21 March being broadcast from the studio without an audience, and the final two episodes retooled as 60 minute editions featuring classic moments from past episodes with pre-recorded links by the presenters from their own homes.

 In 2016, the production staff and the programme's creators decided to air live finales abroad in other locations, as part of a new prize-giving format involving the provision of travel holiday packages to lucky recipients within the audience and around the country.
 The first finale to be filmed under this new format element took place aboard the MV Britannia while it was docked in Spain during its cruise journey.
-The format's success led to further sites abroad being used including Walt Disney World, Florida in 2017, and Universal Orlando in 2018 and will return in 2023.
-However, the finale for the 2020 series was originally planned to return to Walt Disney World, but was later retained within the UK at the home of the presenters, due to the UK going into national lockdown, both as a precaution against the spread of the coronavirus and due to Disney closing the resort as a result of the pandemic.
+The format's success led to further sites abroad being used including Walt Disney World, Florida in 2017, and Universal Orlando in 2018 and returned in 2023.
+The finale for the sixteenth series in 2020 was originally planned to return to Walt Disney World, but was cancelled both as a precaution against the spread of the coronavirus and due to Disney closing the resort as a result of the pandemic.
+This was announced on the fourth episode of that series, and all recipients of the prize up to that point would be honoured with a holiday at Walt Disney World for a later date.
+For the seventeenth series in 2021, the giveaway was presented in the form of a "Takeaway Getaway", allowing recipients to choose where they would like to travel to on an all-inclusive holiday courtesy of TUI.
+This was also retained on the eighteenth series in 2022 as rules on international travel following the pandemic had still not been fully relaxed by then, and used again in 2024 to ensure the series finale could be broadcast from Television Centre.